tuttoaposto/OpenSource/Derm_Clustering/README.md

 # Dermatology Clustering

-#### Open Source Projects

-Projects saved here are for practising data science concepts using open source data
-- Aim at understanding the features of different types of dermatology diseases
+* Aim at understanding the features of different types of dermatology diseases

 - Techniques include PCA and K-Means clustering